angular/angular/aio/content/guide/built-in-directives.md

 {@a ngClass}
 ## Adding and removing classes with `NgClass`

-You can add or remove multiple CSS classes simultaneously with `ngClass`.
+Add or remove multiple CSS classes simultaneously with `ngClass`.

 <div class="alert is-helpful">